omidnaeej/Mini-GPT/README.md

 #### 4. **Functionality**
 - The model can be used to generate new dialogue in the style of the Friends TV series.
 - It provides functionality for loading a pre-trained model and generating text based on a starting prompt.

 ---

-## Project Structure
-- `config/`: Configuration files for training and model parameters
-- `data/`: Data preprocessing and text loading scripts
-- `models/`: Transformer-based model definition and saved models.
-- `notebooks/`: Jupyter notebook for model testing and experiments
-- `scripts/`: Contains the main scripts for training and generating text.
-- `utils/`: Metrics computation and visualization tools
-- `report.pdf`: Original report (in Persian)

----